 Sunshine

-In August, usually, there are 13 hours of daylight in which you’ll have 3 hours of bright sunshine each day.
+In August, there are usually 13 hours of daylight, with about 3 hours of bright sunshine each day.

 Rainfall